COVID-19 Vaccines

 Expectations After Getting Vaccinated

-After receiving the vaccine, vaccination sites have a recovery section where people are asked to wait 15 minutes for additional monitoring.
-You may experience some side effects, which are normal signs that your body is working to build protection against
+After receiving the vaccine, vaccination sites have a recovery area where people are asked to wait 15 minutes for additional monitoring.
+You may experience some side effects, which are normal signs that your body is working to build protection against COVID-19.

-COVID-19.
-Common side effects include pain, redness and swelling on the arm where you got the shot, and tiredness, headache and muscle pain throughout the rest of your body.
+Common side effects include pain, redness and swelling on the arm where the shot was administered, tiredness, headache, and muscle pain throughout the rest of your body.

 While these side effects may impact certain daily activities, they should go away in just a few days.
 Even if you experience side effects from the first shot, you should still receive the second shot or dose, unless you are instructed by your physician to not receive the second shot.